 Questions to ask yourself about genetic testing

-- How will I interpret the results of genetic testing?
-Who will assist me in using this information?
+How will I interpret the results of genetic testing?
+Who will help me use this information?

-- Will knowing the test results affect my medical care or the medical care of my family?
+Will the test results affect my medical care or the medical care of my family?

-A genetic counselor can help address these issues.
-Genetic counselors are professionals specially trained to advise people about the risks and benefits of genetic testing and can help people through the process of testing and interpreting the results.
-Learn more about what you can expect when meeting with a genetic counselor .
+A genetic counselor can help address these questions.
+This professional is trained to advise about genetic testing’s risks and benefits.
+A genetic counselor also helps people through the genetic testing process.
+Learn more about what to expect when meeting with a genetic counselor .